Anchor ads are not supported on this page.

 Sponsored

-Our diverse and healthy fisheries continue to produce outstanding catches, and if you haven’t had the pleasure of enjoying a trip out of any of San Diego’s big four landings or are a novice at saltwater fishing, the crews are there with help and instruction for the best possible outcome.
-Seaforth out of Mission Bay, along with H&M, Fisherman’s, and Point Loma out of San Diego Bay all offer top notch boats and crews for anglers, many of whom travel from all over the world to get in on the exceptional fishing found off Southern California and Baja.
+On the trips south of the border, a passport and Mexican license are required, but for those in U.S. waters, just bring your gear for deep-dropping bait or heavy jigs and your California fishing license with an Ocean Enhancement stamp.
+Anglers can purchase all this at the landings, and if they have no gear, rental gear is available.
+The San Diego sportfishing operations are truly the finest live bait fleet in the world, with many boats and trip lengths offered, from coastal half day runs to long range trips south to the great fishing off the southern half of the Baja Peninsula.
+Our diverse and healthy fisheries continue to produce outstanding catches, and if you haven’t had the pleasure of enjoying a trip out of any of San Diego’s big four landings, or are a novice at saltwater fishing, the crews are there to offer help and instruction for the best possible outcome.
+Seaforth out of Mission Bay, along with H&M, Fisherman’s, and Point Loma out of San Diego Bay all offer top notch boats and crews for anglers.
+Many people travel from all over the world to get in on the fleet's access to the exceptional fishing found off Southern California and Baja.

-Far to the south outside of Bahia Magdalena, long range boats including the Excel and Royal Polaris have been doing very well on middling yellowfin tuna to 80-pounds and wahoo off the banks outside, along with great yellowtail and grouper fishing along the coast between Punta Eugenia and La Bocana.
+Far to the south, outside of Bahia Magdalena, long-range boats including the Excel and Royal Polaris have been doing very well on middling yellowfin tuna to 80 pounds and wahoo off the banks outside, along with great yellowtail and grouper fishing along the coast between Punta Eugenia and La Bocana.
 This has been an off year for dorado, though, with better odds of catching big bulls near La Paz up to Loreto in the Sea of Cortes.
-This year has been a bit odd compared to the last several, with some stretches of cool water keeping the more tropical exotics far south.
-There have been some yellowfin caught within three day runs out of San Diego, but those have generally been few and far between at the time of year when we usually see numbers in the thousands.
-Dorado haven’t shown up at all, when over the past couple seasons, we were also logging thousands per week within 3-day range.
+The year has been a bit odd compared to the last several, with some stretches of cool water keeping the more tropical exotics far south.
+There have been some yellowfin caught within 3-day runs out of San Diego, but those have been few and far between at the time of year when we usually see numbers in the thousands.
+And dorado haven’t shown up at all, when over the past couple seasons, we were also logging thousands per week within 3-day range.

 Hooping from piers such as the one at Shelter Island can also produce, but the best pier or land-based hooping I have done was years ago from Ocean Beach Pier, which is sadly now closed.
-As of now, soil surveys are being done to determine the best foundation with which to replace the iconic structure as it has been determined that it is too far gone for rebuilding the existing structure.
-For all fishing activities, be sure to visit the CDFW website Southern Management Area page to ensure you are properly licensed and know the limits per species before heading out.
+As of now, soil surveys are being done to determine the best foundation with which to replace the iconic structure, as it has been determined that the existing structure is too far gone to rebuild.
+For all fishing activities, be sure to visit the CDFW website Southern Management Area page to ensure you are properly licensed, and know the limits per species before heading out.
 Whether the beach, bay, lake, or offshore, they’re out there so go out and get ‘em!

 Comments